Skip to main content

 }

-If these commands fail, you’ll be able to see the output and the error message as part of the “diagnostics” section in your terminal.
+If any of these fail, you’ll see the output and error message in the diagnostics section of your terminal.

 Creating an IAM role